deviousasti/gameoflife-wasm/Readme.md

 ![image](https://user-images.githubusercontent.com/2375486/84602915-324f0680-aea8-11ea-99d0-67e59c105e63.png)

-This is minor GC collection and very fast (less than 1ms).
+This is a minor GC and very fast (less than 1ms).